aibrix/PrisKV/README.md

 # Memory file

-PRISKV supports file-mapping based memory. priskv-server tries to load Key-Value from file on startup.
+PrisKV supports file-mapping based memory. priskv-server tries to load Key-Value from file on startup.
 Once priskv-server crashes or gets killed, it will recover on restart.